 All our animals are raised to the highest animal welfare and environmental standards.
 The farm is managed organically: we are assured by Organic Farmers & Growers and the majority of our land is in the Environmental Stewardship Scheme to benefit farmland birds and wildflowers.
-Our lambs graze the wildflower meadows here at Conygree all year, maturing naturally.
+Our lambs and cattle graze the wildflower meadows here at Conygree all year, maturing naturally.

 Our animal welfare standards are guided by the Five Freedoms:

 by ready access to fresh water and a diet designed to maintain full health and vigour.

 by providing an appropriate environment including shelter and a comfortable resting area.

 - Freedom from pain, injury or disease –

 by prevention or by rapid diagnosis and treatment.